-Prince Harry set for court showdown with The Sun
+Prince Harry set for court showdown with The Sun publisher

 - Published

-The Duke of Sussex is to take The Sun newspaper to court over claims it used illegal methods to gather information on him.
+The Duke of Sussex is to take The Sun's publisher to court over claims it used illegal methods to gather information on him.

-Prince Harry's case is expected go to trial in the High Court next year after a judge ruled on Thursday that parts of his claim could proceed.
+Prince Harry's case could go to trial in the High Court next year after a judge ruled on Thursday that parts of his claim could proceed.

 While his allegations of some illegal methods will go to trial, a judge dismissed his phone-hacking claims.